estii20/perfect_pointes/README.md

 - US24 : View company facebook page
     - As a site user I can find the company on facebook so that I can keep up to date with company posts.

-- US25 : SEO
-    - As a site user I can find the site through web searches so that I can easily access the site.

-- US26 : View privacy policy
+- US25 : View privacy policy
     - As a site user I can view the company privacy policy so that I can see the company is GDPR compliant.

-__Features__
+# Features

 Below are descriptions of the main features of the application.
 Many of the features are based on the Boutique Ado walkthrough project and SEO and Web Marketing modules of the course.

 Perfect Pointes uses a B2C e-commerce model, selling directly to end customers with single online payments to cover purchases.

-Consistent page look and feel.

 The page layout, navigation bar, header, footer, colours and fonts have a consistent look and feel on all pages of the website to give the user an intuitive easy to use experience.
 The navigation bar is responsive on multiple screen sizes - on smaller screens it converts to a 'burger' menu style.